 Relief and short-term prevention of angina attacks.

-The dose and treatment regimen is set by the attending physician individually, depending on the patient's sensitivity to nitroglycerin preparations, indications, and the specific clinical situation.
-With caution, the drug should be used for severe violations of the liver and / or kidneys.
+The dose and treatment regimen are determined by the attending physician individually, depending on the patient’s sensitivity to nitroglycerin preparations, indications, and the specific clinical situation.
+The drug should be used with caution when pronounced violations liver and/or kidney functions.

-The usual dose of the drug for angina pectoris is 1 tablet under the tongue, in many patients with stable angina, the effect occurs from a smaller dose (1/2-1/3 tablets), therefore, if the pain passes quickly, it is recommended to spit out the rest of the tablet that has not had time to resolve .
-Usually, the antianginal effect appears after 0.5-2 minutes; 75% of patients report improvement within the first 3 minutes; and another 15% - within 4-5 minutes.
-In the absence of a therapeutic effect during the first 5 minutes, it is necessary to take another tablet of the drug.
-In the absence of a therapeutic effect after 2-3 times of administration, it is necessary to call a doctor (the likelihood of developing a myocardial infarction).
+The usual dose of the drug for angina pectoris is 1 tablet under the tongue, in many patients with stable angina the effect occurs with a smaller dose (1/2-1/3 tablets), therefore, if the pain goes away quickly, it is recommended to spit out the remainder of the tablet that has not had time to dissolve.
+Typically, the antianginal effect appears within 0.5-2 minutes; 75% of patients note improvement within the first 3 minutes; and another 15% - within 4-5 minutes.
+If there is no therapeutic effect within the first 5 minutes, you must take another tablet of the drug.
+If there is no therapeutic effect after 2-3 doses, you must call a doctor (the likelihood of developing a myocardial infarction).
 The duration of action of nitroglycerin is about 45 minutes.

-Tolerance to sublingual forms of nitroglycerin rarely develops, however, when it occurs in some patients, the dose of the drug has to be gradually increased, bringing it up to 2-3 tablets.
+Tolerance to sublingual forms of nitroglycerin rarely develops; however, if it occurs in some patients, the dose of the drug must be gradually increased, bringing it to 2-3 tablets.

 Side effect

-From the side of the central nervous system: blurred vision, headache (especially at the beginning of the course of treatment, decreases with prolonged therapy), dizziness and a feeling of weakness, restlessness, fainting, drowsiness, cerebral ischemia.
+From the side of the central nervous system: blurred vision, headache (especially at the beginning of treatment, with long-term therapy decreases), dizziness and feeling of weakness, restlessness, fainting, drowsiness, cerebral ischemia.

-From the sidecardiovascularsystems: arterial hypotension, reddening of the skin of the face, tachycardia, bradycardia, vascular collapse.
-Sometimes, with a sudden decrease in blood pressure, there may be an increase in angina symptoms (paradoxical "nitrate reactions").
+From the outsidecardiovascularsystems: arterial hypotension, facial flushing, tachycardia, bradycardia, vascular collapse.
+Sometimes, with a sudden decrease in blood pressure, an increase in the symptoms of angina pectoris may be observed (paradoxical “nitrate reactions”).

-From the digestive tract: a slight burning sensation in the oral cavity, rarely - nausea, vomiting, heartburn.
+From the digestive tract: a slight burning sensation in the mouth, rarely - nausea, vomiting, heartburn.

-WITHon the part of the hematopoietic system: rarely - methemoglobinemia, cyanosis.
+WITHon the side of the hematopoietic system: rarely - methemoglobinemia, cyanosis.

-Other: allergic reactions are possible; rarely - exfoliative dermatitis, increased intraocular pressure; with prolonged use of the drug in high doses - drug withdrawal syndrome; development of tolerance.
+Others: allergic reactions are possible; rarely - exfoliative dermatitis, increased intraocular pressure; with long-term use of the drug in high doses - drug withdrawal syndrome; development of tolerance.

 Contraindications

-Hypersensitivity to the active substance, other nitrates, or any of the excipients; arterial hypotension (systolic pressure less than 90 mm Hg); vascular collapse; angle-closure glaucoma; shock; acute myocardial infarction with low filling pressure of the left ventricle; toxic pulmonary edema; hemorrhagic stroke; conditions accompanied by a decrease in the filling pressure of the left ventricle (isolated mitral stenosis, constrictive pericarditis); hypertrophic cardiomyopathy; simultaneous reception with phosphodiesterase inhibitors (for example, sildenafil, vardenafil, tadalafil); anemia, increased intracranial pressure (including after traumatic brain injury), bradycardia, cardiac tamponade, aortic stenosis.
+Increased sensitivity to active substance, other nitrates, or any of excipients; arterial hypotension (systolic pressure less than 90 mm Hg); vascular collapse; closed-angle form of glaucoma; shock; acute heart attack myocardium with low filling pressure of the left ventricle; toxic edema lungs; hemorrhagic stroke; conditions accompanied by a decrease in left ventricular filling pressure (isolated mitral stenosis, constrictive pericarditis); hypertrophic cardiomyopathy; simultaneous use with phosphodiesterase inhibitors (for example, sildenafil, vardenafil, tadalafil); anemia, increased intracranial pressure (including after a traumatic brain injury), bradycardia, cardiac tamponade, aortic stenosis.”

 Pregnancy, breastfeeding, childhood.